-Open-Meteo APIs are free for open-source developer and non-commercial use.
+Open-Meteo APIs are free for non-commercial use.
 We do not restrict access, but ask for fair use.

 If your application exceeds 10'000 requests per day, please contact us.
 We reserve the right to block applications and IP addresses that misuse our service.